ElektraInitiative/libelektra/src/plugins/README.md

 - [type](type) using runtime type checking (CORBA types)

+## Interpreter ##

+These plugins start an interpreter and allow you to use a bindings.

+- [jni](jni) java plugins started by jni, works with jna plugins

 ## Others ##

 - [doc](doc) contains the documentation of the plugin interface